att/rcloud.social/doc/2.1/guidoc/doc.md

 The fork icon is always available, which means you can fork your own notebooks.
 If you are viewing a previous version of a notebook, you can fork a copy of that version.

-\[TBD: needs review\] Caution: Currently, when you fork your own notebook, the history is lost; we hope to fix this soon.
+Unfortunately, due to the design of GitHub Gists, when you fork your own notebook, the copy's history is lost.
+This limitation is not found when using the [rcloud-gist-services](https://github.com/att/rcloud-gist-services) backend.

 Saving your work
 ----------------